jhshin00/robots-pretrain-robots/README.md

 # 📝 BibTeX

-We are glag if you find this work helpful.
+We will be glad if you find this work helpful.
 Please consider citing:
 ```
 @article{jiang2024robots,
         title={Robots Pre-Train Robots: Manipulation-Centric Robotic Representation from Large-Scale Robot Datasets},